-267 6.
+310 6.
 Conclusion

-This report outlines the procedure used for collecting a relatively pure sample of single photo elec-268 tronics from in-ice IceCube data.
-Multi-PE contamination was removed using the assumption that 269 the MPE contamination is the convolution of the SPE distribution multiple times.
-The correlations 270 between the extracted shape of the SPE templates and hardware specific differences in the DOMs 271 was investigated.
-Sub-percent level seasonal variations were observed, in agreement with Ref.
+This report outlines the procedure used for collecting a relatively pure sample of single photoelectron charges for each of the in-ice DOMs in IceCube.
+Multi-PE contamination was removed using the assumption that the MPE contamination is the convolution of the SPE distribution multiple 313 times.
+The SPE templates were extracted for each DOM and each IceCube season in the IceCube 314 and DeepCore detectors, and investigated for correlations with hardware related features.
+Both 315 detectors do not show more than a 0.5% deviation in any of the fitted parameters over the investi-316 gated seasons, in agreement with Ref.
 [5].
-272 Individual DOM seasonal variations were found to be sub 0.1% per year.
-The HOE DOMs located 273 in the IceCube and DeepCore detectors, were found to have a distinguishable Exp2 component 274 from the standard DOMs.
-Similarly, DOMs with different AC coupling were also found to have a 275 distinguishable shape difference, however, this could have been due to the manufacturing process 276 of the DOMs rather than the method of AC coupling.
-277 278
+Individual DOM seasonal variations were found to be 317 sub 0.1% per year.
+The HQE DOMs located in the IceCube and DeepCore detectors were found to 318 have a distinguishable Exp2 component from the standard DOMs.
+Similarly, DOMs with different 319 AC coupling were also found to have a distinguishable shape difference, however, this could have 320 been due to the manufacturing process of the DOMs rather than the method of AC coupling.
+321 322

-279 Acknowledgments
+323 Acknowledgments

-We acknowledge the support from the following agencies: U.S. National Science Foundation - Of-280 fice of Polar Programs, U.S. National Science Foundation - Physics Division, University of Wiscon-281 sin Alumni Research Foundation, the Grid Laboratory Of Wisconsin (GLOW) grid infrastructure 282 at the University of Wisconsin - Madison, the Open Science Grid (OSG) grid infrastructure; U.S. 283 Department of Energy, and National Energy Research Scientific Computing Center, the Louisiana 284 Optical Network Initiative (LONI) grid computing resources; Natural Sciences and Engineering 285 Research Council of Canada, WestGrid and Compute/Calcul Canada; Swedish Research Coun-286 cil, Swedish Polar Research Secretariat, Swedish National Infrastructure for Computing (SNIC), 287 and Knut and Alice Wallenberg Foundation, Sweden; German Ministry for Education and Re-288 search (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle 289 Physics (HAP), Research Department of Plasmas with Complex Interactions (Bochum), Germany; 290 Fund for Scientific Research (FNRS-FWO), FWO Odysseus programme, Flanders Institute to en-291 courage scientific and technological research in industry (IWT), Belgian Federal Science Policy 292 Office (Belspo); University of Oxford, United Kingdom; Marsden Fund, New Zealand; Australian 293 Research Council; Japan Society for Promotion of Science (JSPS); the Swiss National Science 294 Foundation (SNSF), Switzerland; National Research Foundation of Korea (NRF); Villum Fonden, 295 Danish National Research Foundation (DNRF), Denmark.
-296
+We acknowledge the support from the following agencies: U.S. National Science Foundation - Of-324 fice of Polar Programs, U.S. National Science Foundation - Physics Division, University of Wiscon-325 sin Alumni Research Foundation, the Grid Laboratory Of Wisconsin (GLOW) grid infrastructure 326 at the University of Wisconsin - Madison, the Open Science Grid (OSG) grid infrastructure; U.S. 327 Department of Energy, and National Energy Research Scientific Computing Center, the Louisiana 328 Optical Network Initiative (LONI) grid computing resources; Natural Sciences and Engineering 329 Research Council of Canada, WestGrid and Compute/Calcul Canada; Swedish Research Coun-330 cil, Swedish Polar Research Secretariat, Swedish National Infrastructure for Computing (SNIC), 331 and Knut and Alice Wallenberg Foundation, Sweden; German Ministry for Education and Re-332 search (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle 333 Physics (HAP), Research Department of Plasmas with Complex Interactions (Bochum), Germany: 334 Fund for Scientific Research (FNRS-FWO), FWO Odysseus programme, Flanders Institute to en-335 courage scientific and technological research in industry (IWT), Belgian Federal Science Policy 336 Office (Belspo); University of Oxford, United Kingdom; Marsden Fund, New Zealand; Australian 337 Research Council; Japan Society for Promotion of Science (JSPS); the Swiss National Science 338 Foundation (SNSF), Switzerland; National Research Foundation of Korea (NRF); Villum Fonden, 339 Danish National Research Foundation (DNRF), Denmark.
+340